sukovanej/pure-functional-ts/Pure functional programming in Typescript.md

 ## The power of function composition
 - implement `flow` and `pipe`
+- function currying

 # Representing possibly missing value

-Javascript has two important special values we use for representing a *missing value* - `undefined` nad `null`.
+Javascript has two important special values we use for representing a *missing value* - `undefined` and `null`.
 They are often used as a result of computations such as

 - searching for an element in array,
 - fetch a row from a database database,